LordOfDeadbush/LordOfDeadbush/README.md

 [![Leetcode Stats](https://leetcard.jacoblin.cool/LordOfDeadbush)](https://leetcode.com/LordOfDeadbush)

-I am an undergraduate CS major with experience in multiple languages.
+I am an undergraduate Electrical Engineering and Music major with experience in multiple programming languages.

 I have experience in both backend and frontend development.
 I am also looking into diving into other fields, such as AI.
+I also have a lot of experience with hardware.

-Also a flight sim enthusaist and musician.
+Also a flight sim enthusaist.